Chalarangelo/30-seconds-of-code/snippets/custom-scrollbar.md

 tags: visual,advanced
 ---

-Customizes the scrollbar style for the document and elements with scrollable overflow, on WebKit platforms.
+Customizes the scrollbar style for the an elements with scrollable overflow.

-- `::-webkit-scrollbar` targets the whole scrollbar element.
+- Use `::-webkit-scrollbar` to style the scrollbar element.
-- `::-webkit-scrollbar-track` targets only the scrollbar track.
+- Use `::-webkit-scrollbar-track` to style the scrollbar track (the background of the scrollbar).
-- `::-webkit-scrollbar-thumb` targets the scrollbar thumb.
-- Apply the same selectors and styles without `.custom-scrollbar` to style the document scrollbar.
+- Use `::-webkit-scrollbar-thumb` to style the scrollbar thumb (the draggable element).
-- Scrollbar styling doesn't appear to be on any standards track.
-There are many other pseudo-elements that you can use to style scrollbars.
-For more info, visit the [WebKit Blog](https://webkit.org/blog/363/styling-scrollbars/).
+- **Note:** Scrollbar styling doesn't appear to be on any standards track.
+This technique only works on WebKit-based browsers.

 ```html
 <div class="custom-scrollbar">